 It was a very strange experience when you came into the room that first night, he wrote.
 I must admit, I was very scared of you.

-Siri paused, smiling as she remembered her own terror on that night.
+Siri paused, smiling as she remembered her own terror.
 It hadn’t even occurred to her that he would be frightened.
 Why would it have?
 He was the God King.
 He wasn’t supposed to be scared of anything.

 “So,” she said, tapping the bedspread with one finger, “you were never taken to other women?”